Their dog. Your injuries. Florida law puts the responsibility exactly where it belongs.

 Most dog bite claims are made against homeowners’ or renters’ insurance.
 Insurers have strong financial incentives to minimize what they pay and use predictable tactics to do it.

-Deep Knowledge of Florida 767.04 and HB 837
+Deep knowledge of 767.04 and HB 837

 We know the strict liability statute and the 2023 tort reform changes inside and out, including how insurers exploit the new comparative fault rules to avoid paying claims.